 Properties may contain toxic and hazardous materials.
 Federal, state and local laws impose liability on a landowner for releases or the otherwise improper presence on the premises of hazardous substances.
 This liability is without regard to fault for, or knowledge of, the presence of such substances.
-A landowner may be held liable for hazardous materials brought onto the property before it acquired title and for hazardous materials are found within a property that is in violation of law at any time, we may be liable for all cleanup costs, fines, penalties and other costs.
-This potential liability may occur under applicable state law.
-If any hazardous materials are found within the property before we acquired such property.
+A landowner may be held liable for hazardous materials brought onto the property before it acquired title and for hazardous materials that are not discovered until after it sells the property.
+Similar liability may occur under applicable state law.
+If any hazardous materials are found within a property that is in violation of law at any time, we may be liable for all cleanup costs, fines, penalties and other costs.
+This potential liability will continue after we sell the property and may apply to hazardous materials present within the property before we acquired such property.
 If losses arise from hazardous substance contamination which cannot be recovered from a responsible party, the financial viability of that property may be substantially affected.
 It is possible that we will acquire a property with known or unknown environmental problems which may adversely affect us.